 Now if you’ll excuse me I have some butter to make.

 note: Storing bread in the freezer is the best way to keep it fresh long term.
 Avoid putting bread in the fridge though because the slow cooling does something to the starches which makes it stale quickly.
+If you plan on toasting it, that doesn’t matter though.

 →Follow me on Instagram where I often make a fool of myself←